artzte/tiny-ale/README.md

     ./tiny

-You will need to obtain credentials to access the S3 buckets where various app secrets files are stored.
+*Note:* You will need to obtain credentials to access the S3 buckets where various app secrets files are stored.
 To do this, obtain an AWS credentials file from the project owner.

 Then run: